arturofgg/my_first_web_page_2024/README.md

 This is the repository of the activity III.

-## Actions
+##ACTIONS

-- Added the basic structure to the html file.
+- Added the basic structure to the HTML file.
+- Added footer and header.